mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/2-Most-Recent_times.md

 2. Type a message in the GM/Channel post text box.
 3. Click on the Dropdown beside Send button.
 4. Click on `Choose a custom time`.
-5. Click On `Schedule` button with the default date and time of scheduled post.
-6. Go to Scheduled tab and verify the messages appears.
-7. Hover on the scheduled message.
+5. Choose a future date and time.
-8. Click on `Copy` icon.
+6. Click on scehdule button.
-9. Go to the channel and paste the copied content as a message.
-10. Verify the Scheduled message content and recent posted message content are same.
+7. Verify the message is scehduled.
+8. Compose another schedule message and click on the Dropdown beside Send button.
+9. Verify the user can see the recent custom Date and time used to schedule.